Fidelio Arts and Culture

 9. Two Floorals.
 The floorals designed by Stefan Thelen, alias Super A, looked back at Heerlen's past and gave a glimpse of its future plans.
 The first flooral was a compass, pointing to the cardinal directions in the city where elements from different eras can be found: the Roman era, Landsfort Herle (the Middle Ages), the Mining Period and the present.
 The second flooral looked ahead to the municipality's future plans for the Promenade and the Bongerd, using 3D-effect water and green elements.
 The floorals were on temporary display.

 10. Trim course Maankwartier.
 Together with gym Cleverfit, a working group of the Friends of the Maankwartier has designed a trim trail in the Maankwartier.
 The course is simple in design, causes little inconvenience, but offers a lot of physical exercise!
 Actually, the disadvantage of always having to walk uphill at the Maankwartier is used as a sporting advantage by going there to trim!
 The City as Playground has listed the Maankwartier trim trail.
-Click here.
+Click below:

 Heerlen's city centre has changed visibly in recent years.
 These changes have benefited the city's appearance.
 At the same time, partly due to digitalisation, the city centre is becoming less of a regional shopping town.
 The cultural offering is solid and attracts hundreds of thousands of visitors to the city every year.
 The next step is to also make the outdoor area a place of meeting.
 To keep the city centre attractive for residents and visitors, the liveliness of the public space needs a boost.
 Stimulating a high-quality residential climate and establishing the city centre as a place to meet and where there is something to experience every day will create new visiting motives.
 The municipality of Heerlen wants to realise this through the concept 'The City as a Playground', by adding interactive installations in the city centre.
 These installations underline the city's image, are artistic, frivolous and creative and both children and adults are actively engaged and amazed.
 The installations connect and relate to the local context and spatial environment.
 In addition, consideration should be given to the 'software', activities and interventions that positively enhance the stay and experience.